xopxop/21sh/README.md

 # Welcome to 21shell 👋
 ## Creating my own shell program from scratch
 > This project is the second hurdle in the sequence of three of shell projects of Hive(ecole42 Helsinki branch) to enlarge understanding of UNIX-like systems' basis.
-Written in C and developed based on bash-like shells pre-exist.
+Written in pure C and developed based on bash and the POSIX standards.

 ### Overview
 ![ezgif com-resize](https://user-images.githubusercontent.com/47879168/91644997-561ff280-ea7c-11ea-9409-c1fb90396dcd.gif)